 There's nothing quite like building something and bringing it to life.
 Using our kit, teams will build a fully autonomous robot.
 The best teams pour their imagination into the design and the look of their robots.

-Entries for this year's competition have now closed, but if you would like to register your interest in applying for a place in a future competition, please enter your details below and we'll contact you once applications for next year's competition have opened.
+If you would like to register your interest in applying for a place in a future competition, please enter your details below and we'll contact you once applications for next year's competition have opened.

 You must be over 18 to run a Student Robotics team and so you must also be over 18 to fill in this form.